-- 2.1 Benefits may include, but are not limited to: - promotion prospects - improved knowledge and skills - use of new skills - opportunity to increase work responsibilities/salary. - 2.3 A skills gap analysis is a tool used to identify the difference between a current state and a future goal state within a business. - 3.2 Sources may include, but are not exclusive to: - management reviews - feedback reports from other internal departments - external customer feedback reporting.
+- 2.1 Benefits may include, but are not limited to:

+- promotion prospects

+- improved knowledge and skills

+- use of new skills

+- opportunity to increase work responsibilities/salary.

+- 3.2 Sources may include, but are not exclusive to:

+- management reviews

+- feedback reports from other internal departments

+- external customer feedback reporting.